What is the novel coronavirus (COVID-19)?

 - The elderly and people with ongoing medical conditions (such as diabetes, lung disease, kidney disease, or supressed immunity) are at particular risk of severe illness if they contract COVID-19.

-- Clean your hands often with soap and water for 20 seconds.
+- Clean your hands with soap and water for 20 seconds.
 Alcohol-based hand rub is a suitable alternative if used and stored safely around children.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

 - Cover your nose and mouth when coughing and sneezing with tissue or a flexed elbow and dispose of used tissues in a lined bin.
-Clean your hands afterwards.

 - Avoid close contact with anyone with cold or flu-like symptoms.

-Should I keep my child home if they are unwell?
+Should I stay home if am unwell?

 How can I reduce the impact of influenza this winter?